-LRW-1000 is a naturally-distributed large-scale benchmark for word-level lipreading in the wild, including 1000 classes with about 745,187 video samples from more than 2000 individual speakers.
-Each class corresponds to the syllables of a Mandarin word which is composed of one or several Chinese characters.
+LRW-1000 is a naturally-distributed large-scale benchmark for word-level lipreading in the wild, including 1000 classes with about 718,018 video samples from more than 2000 individual speakers.
+There are more than 1,000,000 Chinese character instances in total.
+Each class corresponds to the syllables of a Mandarin word which is composed by one or several Chinese characters.
 This dataset aims to cover a natural variability over different speech modes and imaging conditions to incorporate challenges encountered in practical applications.
-It shows a large variation over several aspects, including the number of samples in each class, resolution of videos, lighting conditions, and speakers’ attributes such as pose, age, gender, and make-up.
+It shows a large variation over several aspects, including the number of samples in each class, resolution of videos, lighting conditions, and speakers' attributes such as pose, age, gender, and make-up and so on, as shown in Fig. 1 and Fig. 2.

 3. Evaluation Protocols

 We provide two evaluation metrics for experiments.
+A).
 The recognition accuracy over all 1000 classes is naturally considered as the base metric, since this is a classification task.
-Meanwhile, motivated by the large diversity the data shows in many aspects, such as the number of samples in each class, we also provide the Kappa Coefficient as a second evaluation metric.
+B).
+Motivated by the large diversity of the data shown in many aspects, such as the number of samples in each class, we also provide the Kappa Coefficient as a second evaluation metric.

 5. Contact Info